UNIVERSITY PREPARATION PROGRAM

-Our University Preparation Program students can take advantage of all of our campus facilities, including computer and science labs, student lounges, kitchenette facilities, student clubs, and intramural sports teams.
+Our University Preparation Program students can take advantage of all of our campus facilities, including the science labs, student lounges, student support room, quiet study room, student clubs, and intramural sports teams.

 The academic year of the Blyth Academy University Preparation Program is divided into four terms of ten and a half weeks.
 This cutting-edge restructuring of the traditional academic school year has dramatic benefits for the student.
 Our University Preparation students take only two courses per term, as opposed to a more traditional semester setting (four courses a semester) or a full-year setting (eight courses daily spanning the entire academic year), meaning that our students are able to manage their academic workload much more effectively.
 Two-hour classes, taken five days a week, allow more time for in-depth review and for individual attention to our students on an ongoing basis.